BnMcGn/snakes/README.md

 Stopping the generator correctly is the other problem.

-Unlike python, which raises an exception to signal generator termination, snakes generators emit the generator-stop symbol from the snakes package.
+Unlike python, which raises an exception to signal generator termination, snakes generators emit the snakes:generator-stop symbol.
 The initial implementation of snakes used a signal as a stop marker.
 Because with-yield/yield is based on cl-cont, code meant to be run inside of a with-yield or defgenerator block could not handle signals.
 This necessitated some inefficient work-arounds.
 The other option - using the values channel to signal cessation - would mean that the values channels would not be free for user purposes.

 Once a generator emits snakes:generator-stop, it should continue to do so every time it is called.
 There is a convenience macro to make this behavior easier to accomplish: gen-lambda-with-sticky-stop